-While some might think of pets as a hindrance to the home selling process, there are plenty of ways to help your home sell (and show like a well-groomed Sheltie!) when you have live-in furry friends.
-So, don’t kick out Fido and all his favorite things just because you’re moving up and out!
-Find ways to leave your pet incorporated throughout the home without turning off potential buyers when you keep in mind these 3 simple tips for selling a home with pets:
+Worried your pets might hinder the home selling process?
+There are plenty of ways to make your home show like a well-groomed Sheltie when you have live-in furry friends!
+Don’t kick out Fido and all his favorite things; find ways to keep your pet incorporated in your home without turning off potential buyers when you use these 3 tips for selling a home with pets.

-We recommend small, neutral, and stylish pet details, like a luxurious, canvas leash hung from a hall tree hook or decorative rack near the entryway, a sophisticated mat for wiping feet (and paws!) on the front porch, or even a classic looking canister set to keep pet treats organized while keeping sloppy, smelly food and treat bags out-of-sight.
+We recommend small, neutral, and stylish pet details — like a luxurious, canvas leash hung from a hall tree hook or decorative rack near the entryway, a sophisticated mat for wiping feet (and paws!) on the front porch, or even a stylish canister set to keep pet treats organized while keeping sloppy food and treat bags out-of-sight.

 Tip 2: Yes to pet photos, no to pet fur.

-Home stagers and trusted realtors alike often recommend against over-personalization in the home for listing photos and showings (think: entire wall-sized canvases with blown up pictures of the kids and fireplace mantles packed with frames featuring every member of your extended family).
-And while this level of over-personalization is a big no-no, showcasing your pets by way of a beautiful frame (rather than a fur-covered couch) is the perfect way to say “pet-friendly” without saying “filthy”.
+Home stagers and realtors alike warn against over-personalization in the home for listing photos and showings (think: wall-sized canvases with blown up family photos and fireplace mantles packed with picture frames).
+While this level of over-personalization is a big no-no, showcasing your pets by way of a beautiful, framed photo (rather than a fur-covered couch) is the perfect way to say “pet-friendly”.

-Tip 3: Take time to honor Roscoe’s space, tastefully.
+Tip 3: Take time to honor your pet’s space, tastefully.

-While your dog, cat, or other pampered pet might not be able to part with that huge, overstuffed (and over-worn) pet bed with stains everywhere and stuffing falling out of the sides, be sure to put it away for photos and showings.
-Instead, opt for a beautiful faux fur rug at the foot of the bed that doubles as a cozy place for a pet to curl up, without putting the thoughts “dingy” and “dirty” in buyers’ minds (even if you swap it back out immediately after showings)!
+While your pal may not be able to part from that stained pet bed with stuffing falling out of the sides, be sure to put it away for photos and showings.
+Instead, opt for a beautiful faux fur rug at the foot of the bed that doubles as a cozy place for a pet to curl up, without putting the thoughts “dingy” and “dirty” in buyers’ minds.